gavinytan/gavinytan.github.io/index.md

 June 2021-July 2021

--Tutored several underprivileged students, through a Summer School program at Alliance Academy of Cincinnati, in a 1-on-1 setting
+-Taught foundational skills in math and reading to multiple rotations of underprivileged students through the Alliance Academy of Cincinnati’s summer school program.
+Tutored students in a 1-on-1 in-person using iPads

--Explained and taught the basic processes of Math and Reading

 ### Sylvan Learning Instructor's Assistant

 September 2017-May 2018

--Assisted in teaching kids in an extracurricular class about the basics of engineering, robotics, and programming.
+-Instructed as a teaching assistant to multiple cohorts of 5 primary school students each on a weekly basis

--Explained the principles and logic of coding to the students.
+-Taught principles and logic of coding to the students using the icon-based Lego programming environment WeDo.
+Helped students learn fundamentals of engineering, robotics, and programing

--Organized and maintained the materials used in the robotics class.

 ### Student Staff Designer

 January 2019-May 2019

--Worked with clients to create and modify commercial graphic designs through William Mason High School's Design Studio Internship program.
+-Created commercial graphic designs for multiple clients using Adobe Creative Suite tools Photoshop and Illustrator through Mason High School’s Design Studio internship program

--Created designs that were selected to be used out of all the student staff’s work.
+-Parking pass design was selected from 20+ student staff designers’ designs for use in the high school’s official parking passes.
+Created apparel designs for a school sponsored student race